Mintbase/Grants-Program/applications/sunshine-keybase.md

 ## Past Work

-We wrote a [blog post](https://meta5.world/posts/ysunshine) listing open source contributions funded by our first Web3 grant.
+We wrote a [blog post](https://meta5.world/posts/ysunshine) listing open source contributions funded by our first Mintbase grant.
 Highlights include
 * 7 governance pallets, configured into a runtime and node to express a Substrate DAO Chain
 * Rust client and CLI for interacting with the node
 * [`substrate-subxt`](https://github.com/paritytech/substrate-subxt/) contributions to support native Rust clients and light clients (w/ 2 Parity projects now using substrate-subxt for this purpose -- ledgeracio, cargo contract)